qexk/hf-vault/README.md

 > !
 Warning !
 > The build will fail if the database hasn’t been properly initialised.
 > ```

-## Roadmap

-See the [open issues] for a list of proposed features (and known issues).

-## Contributing

-Pull requests are welcome!
-Tests are not mandatory, but a good typed representation of the business logic is always better.

-1. Fork the project
-2. Switch to the develop branch: `git checkout develop`
-3. Create your feature/hotfix branch: `git checkout -b feature/be-faster` or `git checkout -b hotfix/stop-choking-on-nulls`
-4. Commit your changes following these [commit guidelines]
-5. Push your branch
-6. Open a Pull Request

 ### Overview